sparrowcode/SwiftBoost/CODESTYLE.md

 - // MARK: - Layout
 - // MARK: - Helpers

 If you can't find valid, add new to codestyle agreements please.
-Other can be use wit if class is large and need struct it even without adding to codestyle agreements.
+Other can be use if class is large and need struct it even without adding to codestyle agreements.